 At New York Methodist Hospital, a new treatment targets prostate cancer

-“When prostate cancer metastasizes [spreads], it is most commonly to the bones,” said Dr. Hani Ashamalla, chairman of radiation oncology at New York Methodist.
+“When prostate cancer metastasizes (spreads), it is most commonly to the bones,” said Hani Ashamalla, M.D., chairperson of radiation oncology at New York Methodist.
 “This is not only a very serious stage of the disease, but it can also be painful, with symptoms that severely impact a patient’s quality of life.
 As prostate cancer growth is often driven by male sex hormones, the standard course of action is hormone therapy, but bone cancer cells sometimes prove resistant.
 Now, thanks to radium-223 therapy, patients at this stage of the disease have not run out of effective options.”

-“Combined with other treatments for metastatic prostate cancer that are available at NYM, radium-223 therapy packs an additional punch that can help our patients live longer, and live better, too,” said Dr. Ivan Grunberger, chief of urology at NYM.
+“Combined with other treatments for metastatic prostate cancer that are available at NYM, radium-223 therapy packs an additional punch that can help our patients live longer, and live better, too,” said Ivan Grunberger, M.D., chief of urology at New York Methodist.

 Leave a Comment